Online support details, syntax examples, and usage notes for DDL operations are provided under the following topics in this section.

 The online performance enhancements that apply to operations on secondary indexes do not apply to the primary key index.
 The rows of an InnoDB table are stored in a clustered index organized based on the primary key, forming what some database systems call an “index-organized table”.
 Because the table structure is closely tied to the primary key, redefining the primary key still requires copying the data.

-No undo logging or associated redo logging is required for ALGORITHM=INPLACE
+No undo logging or associated redo logging is required for ALGORITHM=INPLACE.
+These operations add overhead to DDL statements that use ALGORITHM=COPY.

 The secondary index entries are pre-sorted, and so can be loaded in order.